SwetSagar/UPSC-CSE-Notes/UPSC/08.4 World-History/1. Enlightenment Modern Ideas/Rise of Socialist ideas (upto Marx) and Spread of Marxian Socialism.md

 -   Revolts in GER ITL inspired by CM
 -   Org of Fraternal Democrats formed in 1846, internationalist character of Socialist movt

-## First International aka International Working Men's asso 1864
+## First International Aka International Working Men's Asso 1864
 -   Socialism stepped on stage of history as world movt
 -   Delegates from BR, FR, ITL, GER, POL, SWZ
 -   Moderates like Ferdinand Lassalle and GER socialist were excluded